-Student governance at Warren College involves internal governance and programming, in large part implemented by two hall councils of student representatives, one each for Delbrück and Elliston, as well as Warren College representation within the larger Vanderbilt Student Government (VSG), implemented through a single popularly-elected individual.
-The two missions of internal-to-Warren governance and external-to-Warren representation are clearly related, but distinct.
+Student governance at Warren College involves internal governance and programming, in large part implemented by the Warren College Council, as well as Warren College representation within the larger Vanderbilt Student Government (VSG), implemented through a single popularly-elected individual.
+The missions of internal-to-Warren governance and external-to-Warren representation are clearly related, but distinct.

 The Warren College student representative to VSG for 2014-2015 is Damonta Morgan.